 4. Improves communication

 It helps improve communication.
 Spending quality time together enables you to better understand each other better, express your feelings and thoughts, and welcome different opinions and perspectives (3).
+It helps encourage children to talk and discuss things openly with parents.
 It also helps children become active listeners.

 5. Fosters unity

-Family time helps keep families united.
+Family time means a time when families unite.
 A family that spends time together understands each other’s likes and dislikes and does things that help each other grow.
+They empathize with one another and learn to cooperate and live in harmony.
 It also allows your children to feel free to reach out to you with their problems.

 6. Helps resolve conflicts

 Resolving conflicts that may arise within the family from time to time becomes easier when you have time for the family.
-A strong family that spends quality time together can come to terms with differences and help each other get through difficult times.
-It helps resolve conflicts outside family as well.
-Spending time will lead to discussing matters that are troubling a family member and provides safe space for emotions.
+A strong family that spends quality time together can relate to one another and come to terms with differences and help each other get through difficult times.
+It helps resolve conflicts outside the family as well.
+Spending time will lead to discussing matters that are troubling a family member and provide safe space for emotions.